leofuturer/eDrops3/README.md

 ## FAQ/Common Issues
 **Q: How to enable built in Loopback debugging?**
-A: See [Setting debug strings](https://loopback.io/doc/en/lb3/Setting-debug-strings.html) from the Loopback documentation.
+**A:** See [Setting debug strings](https://loopback.io/doc/en/lb3/Setting-debug-strings.html) from the Loopback documentation.
 For example, to debug ACL issues, set DEBUG=loopback:security:*

 **Q: How to rename database?**
-If you are using MySQL 8.0 with InnoDB, do the following:
+**A:** If you are using MySQL 8.0 with InnoDB, do the following:
 - Exec into the MySQL database using the `mysql` command line utility
 - Run `CREATE DATABASE new_db_name;`
 - (Optional, to create new user) `CREATE USER 'edrop_db_user'@'%' IDENTIFIED BY 'password_goes_here';`